Private Practice

 Private practice

 Private practitioners are social workers who are self-employed, and are solely responsible for the liability of their practice.
+In Nova Scotia, private practice in clinical social work specializations requires an additional level of registration.

-In Nova Scotia, private practice requires an additional level of registration.
-To become a licensed private practitioner, social workers must demonstrate to the Board of Examiners that they have advanced skills in one or more specialized areas of social work, and can apply those skills independently.
+To become a licensed clinical specialist, Registered Social Workers must demonstrate to the Board of Examiners that they have advanced skills in one or more specialized areas of clinical social work practice, and can apply those skills independently.

 Click on one of the buttons below to access information about private social work practice in Nova Scotia.